-Program Title: Solar Thermal System Design, Installation and Maintenance, Entry Level Career Certificate Program Number: X600300

-Cours Occup e Num pationa ber: EEV0203 I Completion Point: A Solar 01.0 Demoi organi al System Design, Installation and Maintenance Helper - 300 Hours - SOC Code 49-9099 nstrate the importance of health, safety and environmental management systems in organizations and their importance to zational performance and regulatory complianceThe student will be able to: 01.01 Describe personal and jobsite safety rules and regulations that maintain safe and healthy work environments.
-01.02 Explain emergency procedures to follow in response to workplace accidents.
-01.03 Demonstrate safe and proper use of required tools and equipment.
+Program Title: PSAV Number: Solar Thermal System Design, Installation and Maintenance, Entry Level er: EEV0203 Completion Point: A System Design, Installation and Maintenance Helper - 300 Hours - SOC Code 49-9099 01.0 Demons strate the importance of health, safety and environmental management systems in organizations and their importance to ational performance and regulatory complianceThe student will be able to: 01.01 Describe personal and jobsite safety rules and regulations that maintain safe and healthy work environments.
+01.02 E Explain emergency procedures to follow in response to workplace accidents.
+01.03 [Demonstrate safe and proper use of required tools and equipment.
 01.04 Demonstrate safe and accepted practices for personal protection.
-01.05 Demonstrate awareness of safety hazards and how to avoid them.
-01.06 Identify and implement appropriate codes and standards concerning installation, operation and maintenance of solar thermal systems and equipment.
-01.07 Identify and implement appropriate codes and standards concerning worker safety and public safety.
-01.08 Identify personnel safety hazards associated with solar thermal installations.
-01.09 Identify environmental hazards associated with solar thermal installations through demonstrated awareness of pertinent Material Safety Data Sheets and other appropriate documents.
-02.0 Identif y systems and their componentsThe student will be able to: 02.01 Identify components specific to an active direct solar system.
+01.05 Demonstrate awareness of safety hazards and how to avoid them. dentify and implement appropriate codes and standards concerning installation, operation and maintenance of solar thermal systems and equipment.
+01.07 I dentify and implement appropriate codes and standards concerning worker safety and public safety.
+01.08 I dentify personnel safety hazards associated with solar thermal installations. dentify environmental hazards associated with solar thermal installations through demonstrated awareness of pertinent Material Safety Data Sheets and other appropriate documents.
+02.0 Identify systems and their componentsThe student will be able to: 8 dentify components specific to an active direct solar system.
 (For example, this would include: collector, tank, pump, controller, sensors, isolation and drain valves, pressure and temperature relief valves, air vent, piping, insulation, flashing, etc. This would apply to the components relevant to each specific type of system.)
-02.02 Identify components specific to an active indirect solar system.
-02.03 Identify components specific to a passive direct solar system.
-02.04 Identify components specific to a passive indirect solar system.
-02.05 Identify components specific to a swimming pool heating solar system.
+02.02 I dentify components specific to an active indirect solar system.
+02.03 I dentify components specific to a passive direct solar system.
+02.04 I dentify components specific to a passive indirect solar system.
+02.05 I dentify components specific to a swimming pool heating solar system.